 The government’s preparations for Brexit include passing a law to remove the right of free movement for EU citizens.
 This right is ultimately derived from the EU treaties, but is also expressed in UK legislation, notably section 7 of the Immigration Act 1988, and in the Immigration (European Economic Area) Regulations 2016 (SI 2016 No. 1052).

-The Immigration and Social Security Co-ordination (EU Withdrawal) Bill, which will have its second reading in the House of Commons on Wednesday 16 January, will revoke these and other “EU-derived domestic legislation” providing for free movement.
+The Immigration and Social Security Co-ordination (EU Withdrawal) Bill, which had its second reading in the House of Commons on Monday 28 January, will revoke these and other “EU-derived domestic legislation” providing for free movement.
 That will allow the government to bring in new rules on migration from the EU in future.